 OCP - Open Compute Project

-The UNH-IOL is developing a certification program in conjunction with the Open Compute Project.
+We are developing a certification program in conjunction with the Open Compute Project.
 This certification program will enable end users to buy with confidence from an approved list of OCP Switch, NOS and Module solutions.
-The intention to launch a pilot program by the end of 2015.
-The first in a series of many, UNH-IOL hosted the first module plugfest February 24-27, focused on Transceiver module management, host module electrical verification and link functionality.
-Additional events followed in 2015 event.
+The first in a series of many, UNH-IOL hosted the first module plugfest February 24-27, 2015 focused on Transceiver module management, host module electrical verification and link functionality.
 Join the UNH-IOL Open Networking Testing Service to get involved!

 For more information please contact our lead investigator in this area, David Woolf.